 An example of the required price and service transparency can be found below.
-The example does not go beyond the mandatory rules for this type of work.
+The example does not go beyond the mandatory rules.
 However, we encourage you to do so where appropriate - for example, if barristers in chambers are not authorised to conduct litigation, stating that Public Access clients will need to conduct litigation themselves where necessary.
 This guidance includes additional best practice on transparency to help you to do so.